stayallive/wp-sentry/README.md

 add_filter( 'wp_sentry_dsn', 'customize_sentry_dsn' );
 ```

-**Note:** _This filter fires on when WP Sentry initializes and after the WP `after_setup_theme`._
+**Note:** _This filter fires on when WP Sentry initializes.
+To change the DSN at runtime use the `wp_sentry_options` filter or set the DSN to the client directly._

 ---

 #### `wp_sentry_options` (array)

-You can use this filter to customize the Sentry [options](https://docs.sentry.io/clients/php/config/#available-settings) used to initialize the PHP tracker.
+You can use this filter to customize the Sentry [options](https://docs.sentry.io/error-reporting/configuration/?platform=php) used to initialize the PHP tracker.

 Example usage: